OpenBioLink/ITO/notebooks/clinical_benchmarks/README.md

 validity for clinical practice.
 The following process served to evaluate the datasets tasks from a medical perspective:

 The benchmark datasets and associated tasks were evaluated in a two-step process.
-First, the clinical relevance of the tasks was identified independently by two MDs (KB&JK) according to an evaluation protocol.
-The protocol of the clinical relevance ranged from the lowest “1-not relevant” to the highest “5-needs to be implemented today” ranking.
-Second, by reviewing the tasks within the benchmark papers the decision of the “usefulness in clinical work” was evaluated.
-From “1-not practicable yet” to “5-has already been successfully used in clinic”.
+First, the clinical relevance of the tasks was rated by two MDs (KB&JK) based on a scale ranging from the lowest “1-not relevant” to the highest
+“5-needs to be implemented today” ranking.
+Second, the usefulness for clinical work was rated based on a scale ranging from “1-not practicable yet” to “5-has already been successfully used in clinic”.
 Given the two scoring schemes, the datasets were ranked by producing the sum of scores of the relevance and usability ratings.

 ### Ranking